 Ways to Protect Yourself This Black Friday

-Update software - You might have the latest security software installed in your system, however, it is more important to ensure that all the software including the security software are all up-to-date.
-As hackers find way to exploit the vulnerability found in the outdated application or software.
+You might have the latest security software installed in your system, however, it is more important to ensure that all the software including the security software is up-to-date.
+As hackers find a way to exploit the vulnerability found in outdated applications or software.